StefRuseva88/spa-e2e-tests/README.md

 ## Setup Guide

-### 1. Configure the Project for Testing
+### 1. Prepare the Project for Testing

 1. **Open Project:**
-   - Open the SPA project in VS Code.
+   - Launch the SPA project in Visual Studio Code.

-2. **Create Testing Folders:**
+2. **Organize Testing Files**
-   - Create a folder named `tests`.
+   - Create a `tests` folder.
-   - Inside `tests`, create two sub-folders: `QUnit_tests` and `Playwright_tests`.
+   - Within `tests`, create `QUnit_tests` and `Playwright_tests` subfolders.

-3. **Create HTML and JS Files:**
+3. **Set Up Test Files:**
-   - In the `QUnit_tests` folder, create an HTML file named `test.html`.
+   - In `QUnit_tests`, create `test.html`.
-   - Create a file named `integration.test.js` in the same folder.
+   - Add `integration.test.js` in the same folder.

-4. **Install the "Live Server" extension in VS Code for easy test execution.**
+4. **Install "Live Server" Extension in VS Code for smooth test execution.**

 5. **Install Playwright:**

-   - Add Playwright to your project by running:
+   - Add Playwright to your project:

    ```
    npm install @playwright/test --save-dev
    ```

-   - You can also install the necessary browsers with:
+   - Install required browsers:

    ```
    npx playwright install
    ```

-7. **Set Up Playwright Configuration:**
+7. **Configure Playwright:**
-- In the root of your project, create a playwright.config.js file and configure it for your testing environment
+- In your project’s root directory, create a `playwright.config.js` file and set up your testing environment.

-7. **Start the Server:**
+7. **Start the App Server:**
-- Ensure your app server is running.
-Update your `package.json` if needed to include the "server" script and start it with:
+- Ensure your server is active.
+Update `package.json` if necessary to include a "server" script and start it with:

 ```
 npm run server